Transgender people have sex in many different ways. This means there are lots of different ways for them and their partners to practice safer sex!

 - The estrogen-free mini-pill, which won’t interfere with testosterone

 - The copper IUD, which works for many years.
 IUDs are also fairly easy to get in Montreal.

-A transgender person with testicles that produce sperm can also make someone pregnant, even if they’re taking estrogen.
+A transgender person with parts that produce sperm can also make someone pregnant, even if they’re taking estrogen.

 Emergency contraception for transgender people

 If you’ve had front hole sex without birth control, there are ways to lower your risk.
-There’s a progesterone-only emergency contraception pill for those who don’t want to take estrogen.
-You can get this pill at any pharmacy with a RAMQ card or at Head and Hands.
+There’s an estrogen-free emergency contraception pill.
+You can get this pill at any pharmacy with a RAMQ card or at clinics like Head and Hands.

-Doctors often give progesterone to people taking testosterone.
-It shouldn’t affect testosterone or transitioning.
-The copper IUD can also act as emergency contraception.
+Doctors often give estrogen-free emergency contraception to people taking testosterone.
+The copper IUD doesn’t have any hormones and it can also act as emergency contraception.
 It can also help to talk about emergency contraception with a doctor or pharmacist.